 - Allow social interaction for 30 – 60 minutes every day

 I know.
 Crazy!

 I was able, to sum up, chinchilla care in only 5 tips.

-That’s what the rest of this post is about so let’s start getting into the nitty-gritty details now.
+That’s what the rest of this post is about, so let’s get into the nitty-gritty details now.

-Food and proper nutrition are critical to your chinchilla’s diet.
+The right food and proper nutrition are critical to your chinchilla’s health and well-being.

 You want to ensure that you are primarily only feeding your chinchilla specially formulated chinchilla pellets.

 You also need to ensure that you aren’t trusting just any brand that has a picture of a rodent on it.
 Get pellets specifically formulated for chinchillas.
 You can find them just about anywhere: Amazon, Chewy, or even Petco.